solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 management components.

-To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server][27] article.
+To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server][29] article.
 This article extends the benefits of a PaaS database to the Contoso NoshNow application.

+![This image demonstrates an AKS deployment that references Flexible Server.]

 ## Start the Developer Journey